Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Creating-a-basic-Grand-Strategy-renderer-inspired-by-Europa-Universalis-4.md

 ## Texturing
 ### Assets outline
 This is a high level overview of all textures I used in my renderer.
-I will provide the needed assets for this tutorial.
+You can download all assets needed to follow along [here](#assets-outline).
 ![asset_diagram]({{ page.img_path }}file_structure(1).png)
-> To follow along you need a province and color map, as well as the layer pairs (diffuse + normal).
-{: .prompt-info }

 The easiest way I found to texture the whole terrain is based on the height.
 That means we need to provide some extra information for each vertex to the fragment shader.
 We define a number of layers; sand, grass, mountain and snow.
 A layer will have the following properties:

 ```cpp
 //each vertex should pass its height to the fragment shader
 in float height;